 10. About 15-20 minutes before the estimated end of proofing, switch on the oven and preheat it, setting the temperature to 390 °F (200 °C).

-Bake the rolls for 20-25 minutes until golden brown.
+Bake the rolls for 20-25 minutes or until golden brown.
 Your kitchen will soon be filled with a delicious cinnamon aroma.

 Once ready, take them out of the oven and let them cool for 5-10 minutes.